pgmac/pgmac.github.io/_posts/2024-06-09-microk8s-api-load-balancing.markdown

 ```

 That looks pretty good, too.
 The `Verify return code: 21 (unable to verify the first certificate)` is a little nervy.
-It IS still a self-signed cert, so it wouldn't be able to match it against the OS certificates.
+It IS still a self-signed cert, so it wouldn't be able to match it against the OS CA certificates.
 I reckon that makes sense.

 ### Does kubectl like it?